The Great Barrier Reef is the World’s largest living structure.

-Coral reefs begin to build where large numbers of stony corals live together and skeletonise.
+Coral reefs begin to build where large stony corals live together and skeletonise.
 Together with sand, rubble, plants, and molluscs form a limestone foundation.

-It may be surprising that corals are living animals, as they were long thought to be plants.
+It may be surprising that corals are living animals, as they were long thought plants.

-They have an opening or a mouth to take in nourishment, require shallow waters for oxygen intake, and are easily broken when collided with by foot or object.
+They have an opening or a mouth to nourish, require shallow waters for oxygen intake, and are easily broken when collided with by foot or object.

 This bright, almost neon coral reef is a dazzling site whether beheld from above or beneath the sea’s surface.
 It is very much alive and changes in colour with the water ranging from brilliant blue to aqua green.

-Underwater canyons, shipwrecks, and marine animals, these coral gardens make snorkelling and scuba-diving the reef’s most popular activities.
+These coral gardens make snorkelling and scuba-diving the reef’s most popular activities underwater canyons, shipwrecks, and marine animals.